puneet426/30_Days_JS-Challenge/Day2/readme.md

-# By doimg this exersise i learn  all about the operators
+# By doing this exersise i learn  all about the operators